Reduce Organic Waste By Modifying Traditional Store Practices

 Given the perishable nature of fresh food, grocery stores will always end up with some surplus produce.
 Rather than throwing out edible food that can’t be sold, some large retailers have built nationwide distribution systems to provide surplus edible food to charities.

-California’s newest organic legislation, AB 1383, plainly encourages food donation for human consumption as a way to keep more food out of landfills and as an alternative to composting.
+California’s organic legislation, AB 1383, plainly encourages food donation for human consumption as a way to keep more food out of landfills and as an alternative to composting.

 New technology can help to bring together stakeholders across the U.S. food chain.
 ReFED is a national non-profit organization that is advancing such data-driven solutions to connect producers, manufacturers, retailers and policy makers.